 Intended audience

 Application developers and system administrators responsible for implementing a Java PingAccess agent should be familiar with Java software-development principles and practices.
-It describes the use of the Software Development Kit (SDK) within a sample Java Servlet Filter.
+It describes the use of the lossary:gSDK[] within a sample Java Servlet Filter.

 Additional documentation